-- Survey link sent out on February 1st - Survey to be completed by February 22nd. - Last chance to update values and add or remove coverage before we are locked out for premium calculation. - Evaluate your property values ahead of time so you are prepared - New coverage requests and deactivation request are not accomplished thru the survey test VC Reassign Save as Completed or Save 01 0% IN PROGRESS Location: ADN ASSIGNED Value INING & BUDGE Γ - TALLAHASSEE (272001/10106000) property test live.origamirisk.com says Please provide comments on the values that have exceeded their thresholds.
-Building Value (Total) enter comments This change exceeds a 10% change, please explain why in the comments Rental 0 0 enter comments Contents (Total) 50,612 50.042 enter comments
+- Survey link sent out on February 1st - Survey to be completed by February 22nd. - Last chance to update values and add or remove coverage before we are locked out for premium calculation. - Evaluate your property values ahead of time so you are prepared - New coverage requests and deactivation request are not accomplished thru the survey

+est VC Reassign Save as Completed or Save for

+0% IN PROGRESS

+Location: ADM IIN/PLAN NING & BUDGET - TALLAHASSEE ((272001/10106000) property test

+ASSIGNED

+Value Prior Value (01/01/2023 Value

+Building Value (Total) 0 25,000 enter comments This change exceeds a 10% change, please explain why in the comments.

+Rental 0 0 enter comments